 One of the most common questions from homeowners is how to determine if they should be aerating their lawn.
 Here are some indicators that your lawn is a good candidate for aeration:

-- Children, pets, or other types of traffic are common.
+- Children, pets, or other types of foot traffic are common.
 Constant traffic over years can cause soil compaction.

 - The lawn was established as part of a newly constructed home.
 Construction equipment can cause soil compaction.

 - Water runs off or pools in areas of your yard.
 This could be caused by thatch as well.
 Pooling water can compact your lawn, and attract fungus, disease-carrying mosquitoes, and other pests.